ttobias28/MazeSolving_BFS_DFS_Astar_ACO_GridComparison/README.md

 ---
 ## How to Run this Project

-Required Dependencies: in terminal, do pip install pandas matplotlib
+**Required Dependencies**: in terminal, do pip install pandas matplotlib.
+You must already have a recent version of Python downloaded.

+**How to Run**:
+1. From inside the source folder that holds all of the code files, open the terminal and run: python ExperimentRunner.py
+2. From inside the source folder that holds all of the code files, open the terminal and run: python PlotResults.py

+Step 1 will generate mazes and run BFS, DFS, A*, and ACO.
+Step 2 will create graphs.

 ---
 ## GenAI Usage Disclosure
-This project utilized Generative AI tools (Gemini) in the following capacities:
+This project utilized Generative AI tools in the following capacities:

 - Assistance in debugging memory management issues
 - Refining the structure of the report